 What do you buy?

-|Watches, bracelets, chains, necklaces, earrings, rings
+- Jewellery: bracelets, chains, necklaces, earrings, rings, etc,

-Our appraisers use the ultramodern technology and our XRF machine (short for X-ray Fluorescent analyser).
-This XRF spectrometer is one of the most accurate analytical methods for the determination of the chemical composition and it works on wavelength-.
-The emitted X-ray interacts with the atoms inside the gold which in turn feeds back information to the X-ray itself.
-Because the X-ray can identify and recognize the individual signatures of particular atoms according to their properties, you can then tell whether you are dealing with gold, silver or another type of metal.
-We offer complete gold and silver analysis and precious metals analysis in real time using nondestructive gold testing equipment.
+Our appraisers use the ultramodern technology and our XRF machine (short for X-ray Fluorescent Analyser).
+This XRF Analyser is one of the most accurate analytical tools for the determining the chemical composition of your items.
+The emitted X-ray refract off the atoms inside items which, in turn feeds information back to the Analyser.
+Because the X-ray can identify and recognize the individual signatures of particular atoms according to their properties, we can then tell whether you are dealing with gold, silver or another type of metal.
+We offer complete gold and silver as well as precious metals analysis in real time using non-destructive gold testing equipment.

-- Gold coins - the stamp is in most cases on the front face.
+- Gold Coins - the stamp is in most cases on the front face.

 3. Acid test:

 Gold is a noble metal which means it is resistant to corrosion, rust and acid.
 In order to test a certain metal, you rub a gold-colored item on black stone, and because gold is soft it will leave a mark on the stone.
 This test is also done for platinum and silver items.
 This small mark on the stone is then tested by applying acid, nitric acid which dissolves the gold, proving the item to be genuine.
-More accurate testing of the item for its purity can be done through the use of differing strengths of acid but the more pure the item is, the stronger acid is needed to dissolve it.
+More accurate testing of the item for its purity can be done through the use of differing strengths of acid but the more pure the item is, the stronger the acid needed to dissolve it.